hapijs/hapi/docs/Reference.md

     - `route` - the internal route object.
     - `options` - the configuration object provided in the handler config.

+The `method` function can have a `defaults` property of an object or function.
+If the property is set to an object, that object is used as the default route config for routes using this handler.
+If the property is set to a function, the function uses the signature `function(method)` and returns the route default configuration.

 ```javascript
 var Hapi = require('hapi');
 var server = Hapi.createServer('localhost', 8000);